Gecko: A Simulation Environment with Stateful Feedback for Refining Agent Tool Calls: The Gecko Simulation Environment

 \subsection{Argument Validator}

-\textbf{Checking argument syntactic validity by manually defined rules}.
-Our rules verify the presence of all the required parameters and reject unsupported ones based on the argument definitions.
-The rules also check the input data types, \textit{e.g.}, integer, string, or boolean.
-Besides, we ensure that input parameters are within predefined ranges.
-We also have some other rules, listed in Appendix \ref{app:correctness_checker}.
-Violations of these rules result in \textit{error feedback}.
-See examples in Fig. \ref{fig:example}(a).
+\textbf{Syntactic validation with schema-based rules}.
+Before simulating tool responses, Gecko first checks whether a tool call is executable under the corresponding tool definition.
+The rule-based validator verifies that the called tool exists, all required arguments are present, unsupported arguments are rejected, and basic data types such as integer, string, and boolean are satisfied.
+It also enforces schema-expressible constraints, including predefined ranges, enum values, and format requirements when such constraints are explicitly specified.
+Additional rule-based checks are listed in Appendix~\ref{app:correctness_checker}.
+Violations of these checks result in \textit{error feedback}; examples are shown in Fig.~\ref{fig:example}(a).

-\textbf{Checking argument semantic correctness by a helper LLM}. `Semantic' means descriptions and common-sense knowledge about arguments.
-For example, the helper LLM rejects `Seattle' if the input requires `country'; the helper LLM identifies date formats (\emph{e.g.}, yyyy/mm/dd) from the context and rejects incorrect date formats (\emph{e.g.}, mm/dd/yy) generated by the planning LLM; it also rejects unreasonable input values implied by context, \emph{e.g.}, a negative value in the `age' field.
-When such semantic inconsistencies occur, \textit{error feedback} will be generated.
-See examples in Fig. \ref{fig:example}(b).
+\textbf{Semantic validation with a helper LLM}.
+Some argument constraints are not formally encoded in the tool schema, but are instead described in natural-language tool descriptions or implied by the task context.
+Gecko therefore uses a helper LLM as a complementary validator for such description-level and context-dependent constraints, rather than as a replacement for schema-based rule checks.
+Given the tool schema, user task, and candidate arguments, the helper LLM checks whether each argument value is semantically consistent with the expected use of the tool.
+For example, consider a tool \texttt{get\_stock\_price(symbol: string)} whose description states that \texttt{symbol} should be a stock ticker.
+The argument \texttt{symbol = Apple Inc.} satisfies the primitive string type, but violates the description-level requirement because the tool expects a ticker such as \texttt{AAPL} rather than a company name.
+When such semantic inconsistencies are detected, Gecko returns \textit{error feedback}.
+Examples are shown in Fig.~\ref{fig:example}(b).

 Table~\ref{tab:correctness} presents the accuracy of argument validation on BFCL-Live-Simple.
 We use three metrics: true positive detection rate (correct arguments detected as correct), syntactic error detection rate, and semantic error detection rate.
-Details of how the three metrics are computed are provided in the Appendix \ref{app:correctness_checker}.
-Gecko has 100\% accuracy in finding correct arguments and detecting syntactic errors for all the three helper LLMs.
-When there are semantic errors in the tool arguments, Gecko can detect 60\% $\sim$ 70\% of them.
-As shown in Fig. \ref{fig:ablation_and_replcaement}(a), accuracy drops by 1.5\% if argument validation is removed, demonstrating its usefulness.
+Details of how the three metrics are computed are provided in Appendix \ref{app:correctness_checker}.
+Gecko has 100\% accuracy in finding correct arguments and detecting syntactic errors for all three helper LLMs.
+When there are semantic errors in the tool arguments, Gecko can detect 60\% $\sim$ 70\% of them, showing that description-level validation can filter out a substantial fraction of invalid calls but remains imperfect.
+As shown in Fig.~\ref{fig:ablation_and_replacement}(a), accuracy drops by 1.5\% if argument validation is removed, demonstrating its usefulness.